TheMayaNutCompany/mayanut.github.io/CODE_OF_CONDUCT.md

 This Code of Conduct applies to:

-- GitHub interactions (issues, commits, PRs)
+- GitHub interactions, including issues, commits, pull requests, and discussions
-- Documentation editing
+- Documentation and content contributions
-- Community discussions
+- Project-related communications
-- Any project-related communication or representation in public spaces
+- Public spaces where an individual is representing this project or The MayaNut Company

 ---

 ## ❤️ Attribution

-Adapted from the **Contributor Covenant v2.1:**
+Adapted from the **Contributor Covenant v2.1**:
 https://www.contributor-covenant.org/version/2/1/code_of_conduct.html

 ---

-### 🌳 Thank You
+## 🌳 Thank You

 By participating in this project, you support:

 - Restoration of tropical ecosystems
-- Scientific documentation of *Brosimum alicastrum*
+- Documentation and understanding of *Brosimum alicastrum*
-- Translation accessibility
+- Greater accessibility through translation and clear communication
-- A global effort to reintroduce a resilient and culturally meaningful superfood
+- A broader effort to reintroduce a resilient and culturally meaningful food tree

 Your respect and collaboration help this project grow — just like the trees it represents.

 ---

-📌 _Last updated: December 2025_
+_Last updated: March 2026_